Primary

 Place a thick rubber band around all five fingertips with your fingers pinched together.
 Spread your fingers apart against the band resistance, extending them as wide as possible.
 Hold briefly at full extension, then slowly return.
 Use bands of varying thickness to progress.

-Want Finger Extension (rubber band) in your program?
+See where Finger Extension (rubber band) fits in your weekly plan

 Place a thick rubber band around all five fingertips of one hand.